Stephen Donnelly: Political career

 In October 2012, he addressed Martin Schulz, President of the European Parliament, in Dáil Éireann, on behalf of the technical group, saying: "€67 billion is being borrowed from the troika, virtually all of which is going into the banks and almost the same amount is being given by the banks to the senior bondholders in terms of forgone losses.
 This is what has happened: there has been a €67 billion circle of money from the troika through Ireland to the international banks and investors… I thank Mr. Schulz for his support and I hope he will be able to bring this simple message back: Ireland did not get a bailout and Ireland is not looking for aid or benevolence.
 We need our money back in order that we can contribute to the recovery of Europe."

 Miriam Lord of The Irish Times made Donnelly her 2012 Politician of the Year, owing to his contributions on the post-2008 Irish banking crisis.

 Independent and Social Democrats

-Donnelly entered political life being elected as an Independent TD at the 2011 general election.
+Donnelly entered political life being elected as an independent TD at the 2011 general election.
 On 15 July 2015, Donnelly launched the Social Democrats, becoming co-leader along with former Labour Party TD Róisín Shortall and former Independent TD Catherine Murphy.
 Donnelly left the party on 5 September 2016, stating "some partnerships simply don't work".
+He has also said of this time in the party he helped found "it was a disaster.
+The leadership team was dysfunctional and made one bad decision after another."

-After leaving the Social Democrats, Donnelly spent the next five months as an Independent TD again for Wicklow.
+After leaving the Social Democrats, Donnelly spent the next five months as an independent TD.